 3 For an Earth orbit, the magnitude of this effect is around 25 arcsec (max).
 For an interplanetary spacecraft the absolute velocity is simply the absolute velocity w.r.t. the sun.

-4 The associated metrics is the MDE (see Annex B.5.11 for the mathematical definition).
-The detailed contributors to the relativistic error are given in Annex G.
+4 The detailed contributors to the relativistic error are given in Annex G.

 bias

-error on the knowledge of the orientation of the BRF including:
+error on the knowledge of the orientation of the BRF including the initial alignment measurement error and the alignment stability error

-the initial alignment measurement error between the Alignment Reference Frame (ARF) and the sensor Boresight Reference Frame (BRF) (on ground calibration)
+1 The initial alignment measurement error is between the Alignment Reference Frame (ARF) and the sensor Boresight Reference Frame (BRF) as measured during on ground calibration.

-the Alignment Stability Error (Calibration to Flight )witch is the change in the transformation between the sensor Mechanical Reference Frame (MRF) and the sensor Boresight Reference Frame (BRF) between the time of calibration and the start of the in-flight mission
+2 The Alignment Stability Error (Calibration to Flight) is the change in the transformation between the sensor Mechanical Reference Frame (MRF) and the sensor Boresight Reference Frame (BRF) between the time of calibration and the start of the in-flight mission.

-1 The bias can be for the BRF Z-axis directional or the rotational errors around the BRF X, Y- axes.
+3 The bias can be for the BRF Z-axis directional or the rotational errors around the BRF X, Y- axes.

-2 For definition of directional and rotational errors see B.5.14 and B.5.2.
+4 For definition of directional and rotational errors see B.5.2.

-3 Due to its nature, the bias metric value is the same whatever the observation area is.
+5 Due to its nature, the bias metric value is the same whatever the observation area is.

-4 The associated metrics is the MME (see Annex B.5.7 for the mathematical definition).
-The detailed contributors to the bias are given in 5.5Annex G.
+6 The detailed contributors to the bias are given in clause 5.5.

 FOV spatial error